silnrsi/wstr/src/content/docs/topics/encoding/unicode-bidi-algorithm.md

 This "something" is a process called _mirroring_, which replaces the shape of the character with the one appropriate for the directional flow of the text.

 A tricky thing about mirroring is that applications are not consistent with regard to when the bidi algorithm is run.
 Sometimes the application itself does very low-level rendering, including running the bidi algorithm.
-An application like [XeTeX](http://xetex.sourceforge.net/), for instance, which aims to achieve a very high quality of typography, breaks the text to be rendered into very small units and runs the bidi algorithm over them.
+An application like [XeTeX][xetex], for instance, which aims to achieve a very high quality of typography, breaks the text to be rendered into very small units and runs the bidi algorithm over them.
 This sort of application might want to handle the mirroring itself, or even give the user control over it.

 But most applications expect the rendering to take care of both the bidi algorithm and mirroring.
 So both processes are most often handled by the smart-font rendering software.
 Notice, though, that if the application performs mirroring itself, the font rendering must _not_ do mirroring, or it will have the effect of turning the shapes back to what they were originally!